Thankyou to all of our hole sponsors.

 ‘FLAME TREE’ sponsored by D & J Smith Builders

 It is only a short par 3 but a very tricky one.
-The green appears to be microscopic in size with serious out of bounds trouble just to the left of the green and to the right the Minamurra River is out of bounds as well.
+The green appears to be microscopic in size with serious out of bounds trouble just to the left of the green and to the right the Minnamurra River is out of bounds as well.
 The green is very tilted from back to front making putting difficult to judge.
 3 is a good score here.

-‘GYMEA LILY‘ sponsored by Gamble Estate Planning
+‘GYMEA LILY‘ sponsored by

 A 200 metre par 3 into a very tricky green.
 Make sure you take the right club or face a very difficult 2 putt.
 Out of bounds all along the right side intimidates and trees and pond on the left cause trouble as well.
 A good test for all golfers.

-‘THE FARM‘ sponsored by IRT (Illawarra Retirement Trust)
+‘THE FARM‘ sponsored by

 Long hitters have to be careful using driver here as a water hazard before the green can grab that over-hit drive.
 Another water hazard runs the length of the hole to the right of the fairway and trees border the left making it important to hit it straight.